 If you have a job of any kind, you can bet that your employer tracks every dime they make and every dime they spend.
 Granted, they have an incentive to do so – both income and expenses affect their income taxes – but it’s only logical to want to know where your money is coming from and where it’s going.

 Tracking and categorizing your expenses with a budget – or spending plan, as I prefer to call it – is the single greatest tool you have to accomplish your money-related goals.
 A plan that includes what you intend to spend on things like entertainment, food, housing, etc., vs. what you actually spend allows you to fine-tune your finances and find places to save.
 Not doing this is like driving with your eyes half-closed: You might reach your destination, but you’re certainly going to take more time getting there.

-If you’re not writing down every penny of money coming in and money going out, go to this page and download one of many free budgeting worksheets we link to there.
+If you’re not writing down every penny of money coming in and money going out, download a free budgeting app or find a free budgeting worksheet online.
 Then read 4 Reasons Budgets Fail and How to Create One That Won’t.